jackc/tod/README.markdown

 Rails Time Zone Support
 =======================

-If Rails time zone support is loaded, Date#on and Tod::TimeOfDay#at will automatically use Time.zone.
+If Rails time zone support is loaded, Date#on and Tod::TimeOfDay#at (when given a Date) will automatically use Time.zone.

+When Tod::TimeOfDay#on is given a `Time` or `Time`-like object like `ActiveSupport::TimeWithZone`, Tod will ignore the specified timezone and return the time on that date in UTC.
+In order to produce an object with the correct time and time zone, pass in an `ActiveSupport::TimeZone` object.
+Date#at has analogous behavior.

+    time = Time.now.in_time_zone("US/Eastern")           # => Mon, 24 Sep 2018 05:07:23 EDT -04:00
+    tod.on time                                          # => Mon, 24 Sep 2018 08:30:00 UTC +00:00
+    tod.on time, time.time_zone                          # => Mon, 24 Sep 2018 08:30:00 EDT -04:00
+    tod.on time, Time.find_zone!("US/Mountain")          # => Mon, 24 Sep 2018 08:30:00 MDT -06:00
+    Date.tomorrow.at tod, Time.find_zone!("US/Mountain") # => Tue, 25 Sep 2018 08:30:00 MDT -06:00

 ActiveRecord Serializable Attribute Support
 =======================